History of Crystal Palace F.C.: Two administrations, recovery and promotion (1998–2013)

-Dougie Freedman took charge for a third season in 2012–13 – Palace's eighth consecutive season in the Championship – before departing to manage Bolton Wanderers on 23 October 2012.
-After the brief caretaker tenures of Lennie Lawrence and Curtis Fleming, the former QPR and Blackpool manager Ian Holloway was appointed as the new permanent Palace manager in early November, and his first game in charge was a 5–0 home win against Ipswich Town which put the club at the top of the table.
+Freedman took charge for a third season in 2012–13 – Palace's eighth consecutive campaign in the Championship – before departing to manage Bolton Wanderers on 23 October 2012.
+After the brief caretaker tenures of Lennie Lawrence and Curtis Fleming, the former QPR and Blackpool manager Ian Holloway was appointed as the new permanent Palace manager in early November.
+His first game in charge was a 5–0 home win against Ipswich Town which put the club at the top of the table.
 However, a poor run of results towards the end of the season saw Palace only scrape into the play-offs by finishing fifth.
-They played Brighton in the semi-final, achieving a 2–0 aggregate win after a 0–0 draw at Selhurst Park in the first leg; both goals in the second leg were scored by Wilfried Zaha.
+They played Brighton in the semi-final, achieving a 2–0 aggregate win after a 0–0 draw at Selhurst Park in the first-leg; both goals in the second-leg were scored by Wilfried Zaha.
 Palace met Watford at Wembley in the final, winning 1–0 courtesy of a Kevin Phillips penalty in extra-time which ensured a return to the Premier League for the Eagles after an eight-year absence.